 Using reCAPTCHA in your WP login form will ensure an extra layer of security. reCAPTCHA is a free service from Google.
 It helps protect websites from spam and abuse.
 This is a test to tell humans and bots apart.

-After all, most of the brute force attacks are made by bots so it can be prevented merely by using reCAPTCHA in WP login form.
+After all, most of the brute force attacks are made by bots so they can be prevented merely by using reCAPTCHA in WP login form.

-If you want to integrate reCAPTCHA your own follow this steps:
+If you want to integrate reCAPTCHA on your own follow these steps:

-- Go to google reCATPCHA, add your website and get the secret key
+- Go to Google reCAPTCHA, add your website, and get the secret key

 - After that include the following line wherever you want to show the CAPTCHA: <div class=“g-recaptcha” data-sitekey=“your_site_key”></div>

 But if you don’t want to go through all the hassle, you can use a plugin.
-You can use ALL in One Security & Farewell, Invisible reCaptcha for WordPress plugin, etc.
+You can use ALL in One Security & Farewell, Invisible reCaptcha for WordPress plugins, etc.

 However, remember that this trick can only prevent bots, not humans.